Blue-fronted Amazon Parrot: Profile and Information

 Temperament

-The blue-fronted Amazon parrots, as described by owners, are very independent, social, and easy-going.
-They are much calmer than other Amazons and are able to keep themselves occupied when their keepers aren’t available.
+As described by owners, the blue-fronted Amazon parrots are very independent, social, and easy-going.
+They are much calmer than other Amazons and can keep themselves occupied when their keepers aren’t available.
 This doesn’t mean they don’t need the attention.
-In fact, they would do not hesitate to express themselves when they feel left out.
+They would not hesitate to express themselves when they feel left out.

-Blue-fronted Amazon parrots are primarily lime green in color, and they are called blue-fronted because of the turquoise or blotch of blue that’s just above their beak.
+Blue-fronted Amazon parrots are primarily lime green in color, and they are called blue-fronted because of the turquoise or blotch of blue just above their beak.

 While other amazons have their heads entirely covered in turquoise, some have no single shade of blue on theirs.
 In some cases, yellow surrounds the area where blue is meant to be, and it stretches over and under the bird’s head before creating room for the bright green feathers on the body.

-Some of the blue-fronted amazon parrots kept in captivity often mutate to mesmerize us with colors like cinnamon, and brownish-yellow feathers in place of green.
+Some of the blue-fronted Amazon parrots kept in captivity often mutate to mesmerize us with colors like cinnamon and brownish-yellow feathers in place of green.
 Some of them have their body covered entirely in blue and patches of yellow.

 Naturally, the bird’s beams are black and their feet grey.
 The bird is a monomorphic species, meaning the males and females look like each other.
-It would require a DNA sexing or surgery to know which is male and which is female.
+It would require DNA sexing or surgery to know which is male and which is female.

-Caring for a blue-fronted Amazon parrots
+Caring for a Blue-fronted Amazon Parrot

-They always want to be part of everything their owners are doing; listening to music, watching TV, general house chores, or eating.
+They always want to be part of everything their owners are doing: listening to music, watching TV, general house chores, or eating.

 You could compensate by creating a time-out-cage each day if the cage isn’t large enough.